 Started by three public-spirited nurses in response to a lack of healthcare facilities in the area, Witkoppen began as a small welfare organization serving impoverished farm laborers living in the vicinity.
-The Centre has now grown to be a vital health facility, providing around 85 000 patient consultations annually.
+The Centre has now grown to be a vital health facility, providing around over 100 000 patient consultations annually.

 Ensuring improved comprehensive health care outcomes for all patients.